 It’s also worth stating here that the ethnicities never come into play in a forced way.
 Like, Letty never has an unnecessary monolog about her abuela to let you, as the audience, know that she’s Mexican.
 I really appreciate that.

 005: If you keep the audience happy, they won’t do the math.

 If you’ve seen Fast & Furious 6, then you know that the climax of the film involves cars chasing a plane down the runway.
 The cars, using harpoon-like cables, hold the plane down and prevent it from taking off.
 They do this for like 11 minutes.
 I don’t know where in the world this 11-minute runway is, but I don’t even care.
 And I don’t care because I am having a good time.
-It’s like I said back in 001.
+It’s like I said back in the first point.
 It’s that sincerity that makes the improbability okay.
 And even more, if I’m enjoying it, I won’t do the math.
 In fact, I think Chris and I had seen the sixth movie like 3 times before we even noticed that this plane was taking hella long to take off.